The Corporate Governance Review: Ireland

 Listed companies are not required to comply with the Regulations, as they are subject to disclosure requirements that are consistent with this law.

-vi Disclosure of non-financial and diversity information
+vi Non-financial and diversity information

-In July 2017, EU Directive 2014/95/EU on disclosure of non-financial and diversity information by certain large undertakings and groups was implemented in Ireland by means of the European Union (Disclosure of non-financial and diversity information by certain large undertakings and groups) Regulations 2017.
+EU Directive 2014/95/EU on disclosure of non-financial and diversity information by certain large undertakings and groups was implemented in Ireland in July 2017, by means of the European Union (Disclosure of non-financial and diversity information by certain large undertakings and groups) Regulations 2017.

 The Directive amended the Fourth and Seventh Accounting Directives on Annual and Consolidated Accounts11 by including new provisions on the disclosure of non-financial information, and new provisions on boardroom diversity.

-The Regulations provide for two separate reporting requirements as follows:
+The Regulations provide for two separate reporting requirements, as follows:

 The Regulations came into effect in August 2017 and apply to financial years beginning on or after 1 August 2017.